Eigenvalue estimates on weighted manifolds: Dirac and Laplace type operators on weighted manifolds

 In this section, we will recall the Hodge Laplacian on weighted manifolds and define a twisted Laplacian motivated from the expression of the Dirac operator in the previous section.
 This will also allow to get a new vanishing result on the cohomology groups of the manifold.\\

-For this, let \((M^n,g)\) be a compact Riemannian manifold.
-We denote by $d$ the exterior differential and $\delta_f$ its adjoint with respect to the measure $d\mu_f=e^{-f}dv_g$.
-An easy computation shows that $\delta_f=\delta+df\lrcorner.$ In all the following, we identify vectors with one-forms through the musical isomorphism.
-The Bakry-Emery Laplacian on differential forms is then defined as
+For this, let \((M^n,g,d\mu_f=e^{-f}dv_g)\) be a Riemannian Bakry-Emery manifold.
+We denote by $d$ the exterior differential and by $\delta$ the codifferential.
+The weighted codifferential is defined by $\delta_f:=\delta+df\lrcorner$ where we identify here (and in all the paper) vectors with one-forms through the musical isomorphism.
+The weighted codifferential is the $L^2$-formal adjoint of $d$ with respect to the measure $d\mu_f$, when $M$ is compact.
+By a straightforward computation, one shows that

-This operator is elliptic and self-adjoint with respect to the weighted measure $d\mu_f$.
-Therefore, as for the ordinary Hodge Laplacian, the Bakry-Emery Laplacian restricted to differential $p$-forms, has a spectrum that consists of a nondecreasing, unbounded sequence of eigenvalues with finite multiplicities, that is
+where we use the fact $\delta(df\lrcorner)=-df\lrcorner\delta$, since ${\rm Hess}^Mf=\nabla df$ is a symmetric endomorphism.
+The drifting Hodge Laplacian on differential forms is then defined as Clearly, the drifting Hodge Laplacian commutes with $d$ and $\delta_f$ and, therefore, it preserves the spaces of exact and weighted coexact forms.
+Moreover, this operator is elliptic and, when $M$ is compact, it is self-adjoint with respect to the weighted measure $d\mu_f$.
+Therefore, as for the ordinary Hodge Laplacian on compact manifolds, the drifting Hodge Laplacian restricted to differential $p$-forms ($1\leq p\leq n$) has a spectrum that consists of a nondecreasing, unbounded sequence of eigenvalues with finite multiplicities, that is

 The eigenvalue $0$ corresponds to the space of $f$-harmonic forms, that is differential forms $\omega$ satisfying $d\omega=0$ and $\delta_f\omega=0$.
-Notice that we have an isomorphism \cite[Formula 2.13]{L},
+Notice that, by standard elliptic theory, we have an isomorphism \cite[Formula 2.13]{L},

 meaning that the $f$-Betti numbers do not depend on $f$.
-As it is shown in \cite{PW}, the corresponding Bochner formula for $\Delta_f$ is
+Now it is shown in \cite{PW}, that the drifting Hodge Laplacian $\Delta_f$ has a corresponding Bochner-Weitzenb\"ock formula which is